NVIDIA/Megatron-LM/tools/retro/README.md

 ### Docker image

 We provide a docker build file in [tools/retro/examples/Dockerfile](examples/Dockerfile) for the reproduction.
-The docker image is based on `nvcr.io/nvidia/pytorch:23.09-py3`.
+The docker image is based on the [NGC docker](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags) `nvcr.io/nvidia/pytorch:23.09-py3`.

 ### Install dependencies